LMFDB/lmfdb-inventory/db-transitivegroups.md

 |**Collections**|[groups](http://www.lmfdb.org/api/transitivegroups/groups), [Gmodules](http://www.lmfdb.org/api/transitivegroups/Gmodules)|

 **Todo**:
-* Document the Gmodules collection
+* Make the collection groups information prettier
-* Add index information

 ## Collection groups
 * **label** (string): label is of the form nTt where n is the degree and t is the "t-number"